MlWoo/Load-Data-In-Torch-by-Buffer-Queue/README.md

 Using the CreateLMDBs.lua(https://github.com/eladhoffer/ImageNet-Training). ~~In order to load data more efficiently, it's recommended to turn off the compressed flag in Config.lua.
 You'd better replace "float" with "byte" in line 28 of CreateLMDBs.lua.~~

 #How to allocate openmp threads to 2 torch Threads(more similar to Process)
-There are 44 cores in my machine, so there are 44 available threads to allocate to 2 torch threads.
+There are 44 cores on my machine, so there are 44 available threads to allocate to 2 torch threads.
 The amount of threads using by DNN training procedure should be even and less than the total available threads(44 on my machine).
 The more threads you allocate to it, the better performance the machine will achieve.
 So 42 threads is good choice for DNN training part, the remained threads (here is 2 on my machine) to read dataset.
 The experience above can be viewed as a recommendation.
-It's better to tune it on your machine.
+You'd better tune your application to get the best performance on your machine.

 #Explanation
 config.lua and opts.lua are used to configure parameters of your model or data.